Tonga Trench: Crewed descent

+Horizon Deep was visited by Victor Vescovo on the first crewed descent to its bottom on 10 June 2019 in the Deep-Submergence Vehicle DSV Limiting Factor, a Triton 36000/2 model submersible.
+A depth of 10823 m ±10 m was obtained by direct CTD pressure measurements, hence confirming its status as the second deepest point on the planet and the deepest in the Southern Hemisphere.

 Geology

 Tonga-Kermadec arc system

 The region between the Tonga trench and the Lau back-arc basin, the Tonga-Kermadec Ridge, moves independently from the Australian and Pacific plates and is subdivided into several small plates, the Tonga, Kermadec, and Niuafo'ou plates.
-The Tonga Plate is facing the Tonga Trench.
+The Tonga plate is facing the Tonga Trench.

 The Tonga Trench-Arc system is an extension-dominated, non-accretionary convergent margin.
-The Pacific Plate is being subducted westward in the trench.
+The Pacific plate is being subducted westward in the trench.
 The convergence rate has been estimated to 15 cm/yr but GPS measurements in the northern trench indicate a convergence rate of 24 cm/yr there.
 This is the fastest plate velocity on Earth, a result is the earth's most active zone of mantle seismicity.
 Subduction rates decrease southward along the Tonga-Kermadec Arc, from 24 cm/yr in the north to 6 cm/yr in the south and also become more oblique southward.
 The high rate in the Tonga Trench is largely due to a reduction in extension in the Lau Basin.
 Crustal extension in the Miocene Lau-Colville Ridge began at 6 Ma which initiated the opening of the Lau Basin-Havre Trough.
 This extension has propagated southward since and has developed into a spreading centre in the Lau Basin in front of the Tonga Trench.
 New crust is thus produced in front of the Tonga-Kermadec trenches while old crust is consumed behind it in the Tonga Trench.

 Pacific slab avalanche

-While most of the large earthquakes occur at the contact zone between both tectonic plates, related to the friction during subduction, others are produced in the Pacific Plate due to its bending.
+While most of the large earthquakes occur at the contact zone between both tectonic plates, related to the friction during subduction, others are produced in the Pacific plate due to its bending.
 The Pacific crust that descends into the trench is old, 100–140 Ma, and relatively cold and it can therefore store a lot of elastic energy.
 As it reaches deep into the mantle, more than 600 km, and encounters barriers, it is being contorted, which produces deep mantle earthquakes.

-About 500 km beneath the North Fiji Basin, a detached segment of the subducted Australian Plate has collided with the subducted Pacific Plate which produces many large-scale earthquakes.
-The subducted Pacific Plate is also being deformed in the collision as both slabs settle on the 660 km discontinuity.
+About 500 km beneath the North Fiji Basin, a detached segment of the subducted Australian plate has collided with the subducted Pacific plate which produces many large-scale earthquakes.
+The subducted Pacific plate is also being deformed in the collision as both slabs settle on the 660 km discontinuity.
 This slab collision probably occurred 5–4 Ma when the Lau Basin started to open.

 Oceanic trenches are important sites for the formation of what will become continental crust and for recycling of material back into the mantle.
 Along the Tonga Trench mantle-derived melts are transferred to the island arc systems, and abyssal oceanic sediments and fragments of oceanic crust are collected.